gitlabhq/gitlabhq/doc/user/group/contribution_analytics/index.md

 ## Use cases

-- Analyze your team's contributions throughout a period of time and offer a bonu for the top contributors
+- Analyze your team's contributions over a period of time and offer a bonus for the top contributors
-- Identify opportunities for improvement with group members who may benefit from additional support
+- Identify opportunities for improveent with group members who may benefit from additional support

 ## Using Contribution Analytics